dozepih/netns-erlang/README.md

 basically too slow when running with the namespece-support OTP added some release ago.

-Basically, we preallocate a number och sockets in each and every namespace and will hand these ones out once someone needs them.
+Basically, we preallocate a number of sockets in each and every namespace and will hand these ones out once someone needs them.
 This will speed things up considerably.